Extending SPADE with plugins¶

 class BDIBehaviour(spade.behaviour.PeriodicBehaviour): async def _step(self): # the bdi stuff def add_belief(self, ...): ... def add_desire(self, ...): ... def add_intention(self, ...): ... def done(self): # the done evaluation ...

-Some cases you don’t want to add a new behaviour, but to add new features to current behaviours.
+Some cases you don’t want to add a new behaviour, but to add new features to current behaviours or agents.
 This can be done by

 means of mixins.
-A mixin is a class that a behaviour can inherit from, in addition to the original parent class,
+A mixin is a class that a behaviour or an agent can inherit from, in addition to the original parent class,

 making use of the multiple inheritance of python.
 This way, when we are creating our agent and we implement its